 If you have a tenant living on your property, you may be able to deduct property insurance for this part of your home as a business expense.

 Have you submitted a theft or loss claim?

 You may be able to deduct the difference between your insurance settlement and the cost of a loss, if you submit a claim for theft, damage or other type of loss.
 If the associated costs supersede your policy limit and you end up paying out of pocket for loss or damage, you may be able to deduct it on your taxes the following year.
-Your accountant or financial advisor will be able to help you determine if your theft or loss claim qualifies for this deduction.
+Your accountant or financial professional will be able to help you determine if your theft or loss claim qualifies for this deduction.

-If any of these situations applies to you, speak to your accountant or financial advisor.
+If any of these situations applies to you, speak to your accountant or financial professional.
 They can help guide you in the right direction.
 To learn more about Nationwide’s homeowners insurance offerings and what type of coverage is right for you, visit our home insurance page and start a quote today.